Wolfie31/bracket-visualiser/README.md

+# Bracket Visualiser with React and Redux

+This is a simple bracket visualiser made with the intention of learning how to use React and Redux to make webapps.
+The bracket supports entrants that are powers of 2 (from 4 to 64(this can be modified in the return JSX of the BracketCreator in BracketCreator.js)).

 # Getting Started with Create React App and Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.